php-amqplib/RabbitMqBundle/README.md

         {
             //Process picture upload.
             //$msg will be an instance of `PhpAmqpLib\Message\AMQPMessage` with the $msg->body being the data sent over RabbitMQ.

+			$isUploadSuccess = someUploadPictureMethod();
+			if (!$isUploadSuccess) {

+				// If you upload an image failed due to a temporary error, from the callback can return `false`,
+				// so RabbitMq did not remove the message from the queue, and moved it to the end of the queue
+				// (reject & requeue).
+For any other result of the `execute` method will be removed from the message
+				// queue as well handled.
+				return false;
+			}
         }
     }